Interview with Carol Wates

 Henri de Toulouse-Lautrec and M.C.
 Escher, two of your favorite artists, explored very different themes and styles.
 How do their influences manifest in your work, particularly in your approaches to drawing and perceiving space?

 Toulouse-Lautrec has such a fluid and energetic line when drawing.
-Many artists at that time admired his graphic visor, the vibrant nervousness of his raw touch, the boldness of his ‘Japonizing’ compositions in a way he was a brilliant designer, who could balance space perfectly.
+Many artists at that time admired his graphic vision, the vibrant nervousness of his raw touch, the boldness of his ‘Japonizing’ compositions in a way he was a brilliant designer, who could balance space perfectly.
 I think his posters made ‘advertising’ an art form.

 M C Escher makes very precise drawings, which can be very boring, into a picture puzzle that becomes magical.
 Very often they have a peripatetic quality, that transforms shapes into something else.
 I love this element of surprise.
 Reminds me of cloud shapes flowing from one image to another.